-The Suwon Toilet museum is perhaps one of the most eccentric museums in all of South Korea.
-This place is also affectionately known as “Hae Woo Jae” or “Mr Toilet House”.
+The Mr. Toilet House (Suwon Toilet Museum) is one of the most eccentric attractions in the Gyeonggi-do capital of Suwon (and arguably in all of Korea).
+In Korean, it is known as “Hae Woo Jae” (해우재).

 Hae Woo Jae: From House to Toilet

-The structure that houses the Suwon Toilet Museum today is just one giant toilet.
-Sim Jae Duck took his “bathroom beautification” assignment very seriously, and he enjoyed the project so much that he decided to knock down his family home of 30 years, and build a giant toilet to live in instead.
-Yeah…
+Sim Jae Duck took his assignment of beautifying Korea’s bathrooms so seriously, and he enjoyed the project so much that he decided to knock down his family home of 30 years, and build a giant toilet to live in instead.

-One nice thing about South Korea is that toilets, bowel movements, and any related topic is not considered as embarrassing.
-As a matter of fact, poo symbols are actually considered lucky here!
+One nice thing about South Korea is that toilets, bowel movements, and any related topic are not considered embarrassing.
+As a matter of fact, poop symbols are actually considered lucky here!

 Arguably the main highlight of the Suwon Toilet Museum is the sculpture garden that encompasses the toilet house.
 Many hilarious figures and sculptures are scattered between the beautiful pathways and flower beds.